Superflows-AI/openapi-llm/README.md

     <br />
     <br />

-    We extended the functionality of the original tool because we find natural language descriptions in OpenAPI Specifications useful for both humans and AIs reading them.
+    The <a href="https://www.superflows.ai/"> Superflows </a> team extended the functionality of the original tool after building AI assistants using OpenAPI specifications.
+We found it useful to have natural language descriptions in OpenAPI Specifications, both for human understanding and to increasing the reliability of AI assistants reading them.

   </p>
   </p>